-This zigzag hat pattern was really fun to create and knit plus it's a 2-needle pattern for everyone who enjoys them.
+This zigzag hat pattern was really fun to create and knit plus it's another two needle hat pattern for everyone who enjoys knitting flat.

-Sometimes I really enjoy knitting hats on straight needles rather than fussing with circulars and double pointed needles.
+I enjoy knitting hats on straight needles rather than fussing with circulars and double pointed needles.

-The shaping is done by using the the knit 2 together decrease (K2tog) so is more suited for the advanced beginner.
+The shaping is done by using the the knit 2 together decrease (K2tog).
+It's a very easy decrease in knitting to make the crown of the hat fit better.

 If you're a beginner knitter and you'd really like to make this knit hat pattern, that's great!
 The pattern isn't too difficult.